utkarshj1303/Academic-Advisor/README.md

 # Academic Advisor

-Acadmic Advisor is an Android Application that aggregrates data from the UW Course Guide, Rate My Professors and UW Madison Course Grade Distribution.
+Academic Advisor is an Android Application that aggregates data from the UW Course Guide, Rate My Professors and UW Madison Course Grade Distribution.
 The app generates a list of courses based on the users selected range of professor rating, range of average gpa and L&S requirement which they wish to satisfy.
 This was submitted as the final project for UW - Madison's CS 506 Software Engineering course.

 The project consists of a frontent which is an Android application and a server which starts the scrapers and then stores the scraped data in a database which the Android application then queries.